Huron River: History

-The Huron River was declared navigable by Congress in the 19th century, and for a time, there was flat-boat traffic from Ypsilanti to Lake Erie.
+In the 19th century, Congress declared the Huron River navigable, and for a time, there was flat-boat traffic from Ypsilanti to Lake Erie.
 This was discontinued as the railroads penetrated the region and milling developed along the river.
 By the 1880s, the Huron River was considered peculiar among the rivers in the region because it was intensely exploited for water-powered manufacturing.
 The census reported a total of 17 developed mill dams on the river, many providing power to multiple mills.
 Flour milling dominated, but there were also sawmills and woolen mills.

 As the 20th century began, the Detroit Edison Company and Ford Motor Company began acquiring and developing dams along the river for electric power.

 Floods

 Notable floods have occurred in 1904, 1918, 1968 and 1982.

 Tributaries

 Significant tributaries of the Huron River are listed below, in order of progression upstream.
 Sub-tributaries are indented below their parent watercourse.